Cronjob Setup

 For ASA2 to accept the URL to run a cronjob, a token unique to your installation must be present as a parameter in the URL.
 This must consist of alphanumeric characters and can be entered in the "Cron REST API Token" field.
 It is recommended to use the button "Generate new token" to create a random token.

-[token] must be the token you configured as explained in Token
+- [token] must be the token you configured as explained in Cronjobs Setup Rest Api Token

 To run the product update cronjob with a limit of 10 products, category and lifetime filter, the URL would look like this: